No joy if you’re a Roy: Succession is back and it’s the best thing on TV

 Super-rich family patriarch Logan Roy, played with great power and gravitas by Brian Cox, is not known for smiling.
 But in the finale of a brilliant second season of Succession he smiles.
 Or at least there’s the hint of a smile.
 It’s a near imperceptible smile, but a smile nonetheless.
 What’s remarkable about this moment is that Logan has just been betrayed.
 It’s not a time at which a normal person would smile – however, Logan is no normal man, and he heads no normal family.
 Most would view the smile as a badge of pride.

 Logan feels for the family member who has just turned Judas, who he didn’t think had the “killer instinct” to do so.
 Logan could also be smiling because he knows that he has the power to eviscerate the Judas.
-And that’s the beauty of Succession (both seasons are now streaming on Showmax).
+And that’s the beauty of Succession (Seasons 1-2 are now streaming on Showmax, with new episodes of Season 3 arriving every Monday, from 18 October 2021 to 13 December 2021).
 We just don’t know.

 What we do know in Season 2 is that Logan’s family business Waystar Royco is under attack from several directions.
 There’s a hostile takeover to fend off, a shareholder revolt to contend with, and media scrutiny into the Cruise division.
 The stakes couldn’t be higher for the Roy family as they jostle to impress Logan, with a view to one day replacing him as head of Waystar.